 Stop Using the Account

-You should stop using your checking account until you have sorted everything out.
-Cash your paycheck instead of depositing it.
+You may also consider cashing your paycheck instead of depositing it.
 If you have direct deposit, you may consider changing that with your employer.
-You need to have money to cover your monthly expenses, but these should be just your basic necessities until you have brought the account into the positive.
-If you have direct deposit, it can be very difficult to recover since the bank continues to use your check to cover your negative overdraft and other fees.
+If you do not do this, it can be very difficult to recover since the bank will use your check to cover your negative overdraft and other fees.
 If you reroute your check, you'll still have access to funds to pay your bills and purchase essentials like food and medication while you get the situation under control.

 - Stop all automatic payments from the account.

 - Consider putting your subscriptions on hold.

 - Some gym memberships will let you pause your membership for a month or two.
 Contact yours to see if that is possible.

 Balance Your Account